 Show Veterans your gratitude for their sacrifices and achievements in serving our country.
-Write your Valentine wishes and select a Valenting image through the Library form.
+Write your Valentine wishes and select a Valentine image through the library form.

 For more on Valentines for Vets and tips on what to write in your message, visit the Veterans Affairs Canada site.

 Remembrance Day was first observed in 1919 throughout the British Commonwealth.
-It was originally called “Armistice Day” to commemorate armistice agreement that ended the First World War on Monday, November 11, 1918, at 11 a.m.—on the eleventh hour of the eleventh day of the eleventh month.
+It was originally called “Armistice Day” to commemorate the armistice agreement that ended the First World War on Monday, November 11, 1918, at 11 a.m. — on the eleventh hour of the eleventh day of the eleventh month.